-Nicole Mikloiche Profile
+Nicole Mikloiche answered

 Vyvanse is a prodrug of amphetamine, which means the body must fully absorb the lisdexamfetamine (LDX) before the amphetamine is 'released'.
 I looked at the literature (my son takes this so I looked it up a few years back) and it takes 1 hour for the lisdexamfetamine to reach full effect (tmax).
 Then, it takes 3.5 hours for the d-amphetamine to reach tmax.
 I pasted the info below from the leaflet that comes with the medicine.
 (I also saw some info on fasting vs. Non-fasting and I don't think it much mattered, so your granola bar probably didn't do much).